-Our objective is to enhance our current position as a provider of real-time sales, marketing and customer service solutions for companies that conduct business online.
-The continued development of these capabilities will enable us to strengthen our position as an online communication service provider.
+Our objective is to strengthen our current position as a leading provider of online customer interaction management solutions.
+Continuing to develop and refine our technology, which supports real-time sales, customer service and marketing, will enable us to enhance our status and recognition in the marketplace.
 The key elements of our strategy include:

 Strengthening our Position in Target Markets and Growing our Recurring Revenue Base.
 We intend to extend our market position by significantly increasing our installed client base.
-We plan to continue to focus primarily on internal corporate call centers in the financial services, computer software and hardware, retail and telecom industries, as well as small businesses, as our key target markets.
-We intend to capitalize on our growing base of existing clients by selling them additional services and other services as online shoppers are increasingly exposed to the benefits and functionality of live text-based interaction.
-Increasing our client base will enable us to continue to strengthen our recurring revenue stream.
-We also believe that greater exposure of Internet users to our services will create additional demand for real-time sales, marketing and customer service solutions.
+We plan to continue to focus primarily on the financial services, computer software and hardware, retail and telecommunications industries, as well as small businesses, as our key target markets.
+We intend to capitalize on our growing base of existing clients by selling them additional services as online shoppers are increasingly exposed to the benefits and functionality of our solutions.
+Increasing our client base will enable us to continue to expand our recurring revenue stream.
+We also believe that greater exposure of Internet users to our services will create additional demand for real-time sales, customer service and marketing solutions.

 Increasing the Value of our Service to our Clients.
 We strive to continuously add new features and functionality to our live interaction platform.
 Because we manage the server infrastructure, we can make new features available immediately to our clients without client or end-user installation of software or hardware.
-We currently offer a suite of reporting and administrative tools as part of our overall suite of services.
+We currently offer a suite of reporting, analysis and administrative tools as part of our overall suite of services.
 We will continue to develop more comprehensive tools for appropriate sectors of our client base, while adding further interactive capabilities.
 We will also continue to develop additional services that will provide value to our clients.
 For example, we intend to provide more robust advisory services to our clients that enable improved reporting capabilities, data storage and bridges to existing client systems.
 Our clients may use these capabilities to increase productivity, manage call center staffing, develop one-to-one marketing tactics and pinpoint sales opportunities.
-We have recently added an integrated email response capability and a more robust knowledgebase functionality to our product offerings.
-Through these and other initiatives, we intend to increase the value of our services to clients and their reliance on its benefits, which we believe will result in additional revenue from both new and existing clients over time.
+Through these and other initiatives, we intend to increase the value of our services to clients and their reliance on these benefits, which we believe will result in additional revenue from both new and existing clients over time.